 Jill M. Goldstein, Ph.D. is a Professor of Psychiatry and Medicine at Harvard Medical School and Director of Research at the Connors Center for Women’s Health and Gender Biology at Brigham and Women’s Hospital (BWH).
-Dr. Goldstein also serves as Director of Research on Gender Neurobiology and Women’s Mental Health in the Department of Psychiatry at BWH.
+Dr. Goldstein is also a Senior Scientist in the Department of Psychiatry at Massachusetts General Hospital.

 As a clinical neuroscientist with doctoral training in psychiatric epidemiology and psychopathology at Columbia University, and post-doctoral training in clinical neuroscience and brain imaging at Harvard Medical School, Dr. Goldstein is an internationally recognized expert in understanding sex differences in health and diseases associated with the central nervous system.
 Specifically, Dr. Goldstein’s investigations have focused on characterizing sex differences in the development and adult functioning of the human brain and how these differences contribute to understanding sex differences in psychiatric and neurologic disorders and their comorbidity with general medical disorders.